productinfo/webcatalog/README.md

 yarn electron-dev

 # Update apps from catalog app second tab
-click update on each installed app
+click "UPDATE" on each installed app or "UPDATE ALL" from "Installed" tab
 ```